The Bear Says What About FirstEnergy Corp. (FE)?

 FirstEnergy Corp.
-(NYSE: FE) have jumped 1.13% since Monday’s close.
+(NYSE: FE) have slipped -1.14% since Monday’s close.
 First, let’s talk about the stock movement.
-The company report on September 15, 2020 that SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KSF REMINDS AEP, COG, COTY, FE INVESTORS of Lead Plaintiff Deadline in Class Action Lawsuits.
-As its trading volume on Monday dropped significantly and passed its daily average at 3.52 million shares.
+As its trading volume on Monday dropped significantly and passed its daily average at 3.84 million shares.
 Before peaking at $52.51 per share as its 52 week high, the Utilities giant hit all-time low of $22.85 per share in 07/22/20.
-As of Monday Trading, FE trading high at $29.8777 per share and has seemingly settled at around $29.33 per share, still down from its level of $41.24 at which it had traded for months.
+As of Monday Trading, FE trading high at $29.01 per share and has seemingly settled at around $28.96 per share, still down from its level of $34.28 at which it had traded for months.

 Looking at Key Indicators